Have you lost a loved one? Find Out How to Start to Heal.

-I lost my beautiful rescue cat Nala at age seventeen almost a year ago and I have several friends dealing with terrible grief from the loss of their pets right now.
+I lost my beautiful rescue cat Nala at age nineteen almost a year ago and I have several friends dealing with terrible grief from the loss of their pets right now.
 You should not underestimate or feel bad abut how painful this loss of a beloved family member can be.

-I was thrilled to have the opportunity to talk to my friend and grief expert Marybeth Haines about her new book From Empty to Empowered- Dealing with Sudden Pet Loss.
+I had the opportunity to talk to my friend and grief expert Marybeth Haines about her new book From Empty to Empowered- Dealing with Sudden Pet Loss.
 She kindly shared several practical strategies for coping from her first book The Power of Pets – 7 Effective Tools To Heal From Pet Loss.